-It’s fluffy, predictable, and a little uneven at parts.
+It’s fluffy, predictable, maybe a little uneven at parts too.
 But Spider-Man: Homecoming is still the light-hearted, winning reboot it sets out to be.

 Spider-Man: Homecoming Synopsis

 After his brief involvement in Berlin, Peter Parker sees himself as the newest Avenger and is ready for more missions.
 However, Tony Stark tells him to keep a low profile and even stops contacting him altogether.
 Disappointed but not dispirited, Peter tries to prove himself by investigating a ground of men collecting and reselling alien artifacts, in the process also discovering the many functions of the super-suit he received from Stark.
-Unfortunately, things soon start going very wrong for the teenage superhero.
-After a major screw-up, Stark punishes him by taking back the super-suit Peter has come to rely so heavily on.
+Unfortunately, things soon go very wrong for the teenage superhero.
+After a major screw-up, Stark punishes the teen by taking back the super-suit Peter has come to rely heavily on.

 Check out my other snappy movie reviews!